 Wild Quinine is a native erect long-lived perennial forb growing from 1 to 4 feet in height on a stout stem rising from a basal rosette of leaves.
 The stem is green with some fine hair on the upper portion which part also has a slight zigzag shape.
-It is usually unbranched.
+It is usually unbranched below the floral array.

 Leaves: The upper stem leaves are alternate, toothed, lance shaped and appear stalkless as they touch the stem on the upper part, small stalks on the lower stem.
 The lower basal leaves are elliptical, up to 12 inches long and 5 inches wide with long stalks and rough surfaces.
 The central rib of all leaves is quite prominent.
 Leaf surfaces may have very short stiff hair and are gland dotted.